 The Shellopan deep drawn shell has been an interesting material that has revealed to us a few new insights into the internal structure of the steel.
 While perhaps the shell’s greatest virtue is eliminating the need to sink a shell, we have found yet again how the initial forming process can dramatically change the nature of the material as well as the tone and timbre of the instrument.
 The shell offers a bit more inherent ceramic or “Pantam” tone and timbre relative to a fully hammer shaped shell or a rolled shell.
 The stretch and thickness profile is very appropriate for the traditional handpan layout while the overall shape is nearly perfect.
 On the Shellopan website Fablab page, they discuss many of the characteristics of the shell as well as compare it to other forming methods such as hammered, spun, rolled, and hydro formed shells while discussing some of the pros and cons of each.

-We have a few more Shellopan deep drawn shells in stock and will continue to build limited edition Saraz on them well into 2017 and maybe longer.
+We have a few more Shellopan deep drawn shells in stock and will continue to build limited edition Saraz on them well into 2017 and 2018.
 Most of those instruments will likely be flash sales on our website.

 The following video links are a few of the Saraz that we have made with Shellopan shells in 2016.
 Big thanks again to Delphine and Matthieu for sharing their developments with the world!